jessevig/bertviz/README.md

 ## Attention-head view

-The *attention-head view* visualizes the attention patterns produced by one or more attention heads in a given transformer layer,
+The *attention-head view* visualizes the attention patterns produced by one or more attention heads in a given transformer layer.

 ![Attention-head view](https://raw.githubusercontent.com/jessevig/bertviz/master/images/attention_head_thumbnail.jpeg)